aratik711/wordpress-helm-chart/Readme.txt

 Description:

-The apporbit project is used to deploy a simple 3 tier wordpress appication.
+The wordpress-helm-chart project is used to deploy a simple 3 tier wordpress appication.
 The backend will be mysql database (5.7.14), frontend will be wordpress application (4.9.1-r1) and proxy will be varnish (4).
 The WP blog will be available on the kubernetes node port 30080.